PitonCMS/Session/README.md

 ```

 ### Delete a Session
 Any session that does not pass validation will be destoyed automatically.
-But, if you want to delete a session call the `destroy()` method.
+But, if you want to delete the current session call the `destroy()` method.

 ```php
 $Session->destroy();